arcOS Documentation

 Quick Start Guide:

-Once the download is complete, verify the MD5 checksum of the ISO to ensure the file did not get corrupted during the download.
+Once you've obtained a copy of arcOS, verify the MD5 checksum of the ISO to ensure the file is not corrupted.

 From a Linux system, verify the checksum with the following command: